- Home

 - Plastic-lined cardboard

-- Cardboard with food waste attached
+- Cardboard with food waste stuck to it

-- Cardboard with large amounts of tape/glue
+- Cardboard with large amounts of tape or glue

 Do I need to remove all the tape from cardboard boxes?